Kate to review Trooping the Colour in June, says Army

 The princess has been spotted being driven close to her home in Windsor following huge speculation on social media about the state of her health.

-It appears the Ministry of Defence hopes Kate will be well enough to attend one of the key ceremonial events in the armed forces’ year.
+It appears the Ministry of Defence hopes Kate, who is Colonel of the Irish Guards, will be well enough to attend one of the key ceremonial events in the armed forces’ year.

 But only Kensington Palace, Kate’s official office, can announce her attendance at a royal event and confirmation is not expected until nearer the time.